 Metro Cancels Contract

-At Metro, Nazimova quietly expanded her creative control over production, as she had on Broadway.
-Her films became more artistic and lost some of their commercial appeal.
+Over the first five years of her contract at Metro Nazimova had quietly expanded her control over production, as she had on Broadway.
+While the theatre had been a proving ground for her artistic sensibilities, movies were different.
+As her films became more artistic, they lost commercial appeal.
 Box office suffered.

-Alla received welcome news in early July from her friend Lucky Luckett.
-She and her husband Kenneth were parents of a baby girl born In New York, on July 6.
+There was welcome news in early July.
+Her friend Lucky and husband Kenneth Luckett were parents of a baby girl born on July 6 In New York.
 They named her Anne Francis, but she would be known the rest of her life as Nancy.
 Lucky asked Alla to be Nancy’s godmother, and Alla agreed.

 Later Lucky divorced her husband, married neurosurgeon Loyal Davis and gave up the stage.
 Her daughter took her stepfather’s last name, becoming Nancy Davis.
 Many years later Nancy married Ronald Reagan and, in 1981, Nazimova’s goddaughter became first lady of the United States.

-“Camille” was released in September to generally favorable reviews for Alla and Rudolph Valentino.
-But the influential fan magazine Photoplay lamented, “What has happened to the great actress, the splendid genius, the incomparable artiste?
+“Camille” was released in September to generally favorable reviews both for Alla and Rudolph Valentino.
+And yet the influential fan magazine Photoplay lamented, “What has happened to the great actress, the splendid genius, the incomparable artiste?
 Will the spark of genius light again?”

-But Nazimova had moved on.
-She was shopping a two-picture deal around town.
-Unable to raise the half-million dollars, she decided to fund the productions herself.
+Nazimova moved on.
+She put together a two-picture deal for her first independent productions and shopped it around town.
+There were no takers, so she decided to fund the productions herself.
 With $300,000 in the bank – about $4.5 million today – she was able to raise another $100,000.
 With funding in place, she secured a distribution deal through United Artists.

-During the first week of November, filming began on her first independent production, a screen version of “A Doll’s House,” an Ibsen play that had helped propel her to stardom on Broadway.
+Nazimova’s first independent production was a screen version of “A Doll’s House,” an Ibsen play that had helped propel her to Broadway stardom.
 Nazimova called the shots but Charles Bryant received the director credit.

 Alla and Charles traveled to New York in June to screen “Salome” for members of the National Board of Review of Motion Pictures with the hope of winning their seal of approval.
 The film was suspect in some quarters, especially because the Oscar Wilde’s play had once been banned.

-The screening turned into a disaster, however, after the film got caught up in the projector during the first reel.
-A Los Angeles Times columnist who was in the audience found the pacing to be slow.
-“The Judean lads were still discussing the moon,” he wrote, “and Salome was just beginning to agitate the curious glass spangles in her hair” when the film broke.
+The screening was a disaster.
+The evening started with a technical snafu – the film got caught up in the projector.
+“The Judean lads were still discussing the moon,” wrote a Los Angeles Times columnist, “and Salome was just beginning to agitate the curious glass spangles in her hair” when the film broke.

-At the do-over screening a week later, the board voted in favor of approving the film.
-Among the 182 ballots returned, 152 rated “Salome” an “exceptional picture,” 20 said otherwise, and the rest gave no answer.
+After the do-over screening a week later, the board gave “Salome” its seal of approval.
+Among the 182 ballots returned, 152 rated it an “exceptional picture,” 20 said otherwise, and the rest gave no answer.
 On the question of whether the film should be censored, 20 said yes, and 152 said no.

-“Salome” finally got its grand opening on New Year’s Eve at the Criterion Theatre in New York.
-Nazimova appeared in person in the costume she wore as the dancing girl at two shows that night, the first at eight-thirty, the second at midnight.
-The premiere run broke all known motion picture records at the Criterion Theater on New Year’s Eve and New Year’s night, selling out both nights.
+“Salome” opened on New Year’s Eve at the Criterion Theatre in New York.
+Nazimova appeared in person in costume at both showings.
+The premiere broke all records at the Criterion, selling out both New Year’s Eve and the next night.

 The New York Times called it “a visually satisfying spectacle.”
 Brooklyn Life “liked it enormously,” writing, “We are less concerned with Nazimova’s interpretation of Wilde’s heroine that the fact that she has told a story by means of a series of beautiful pictures. … Nazimova’s performance is a clear-cut, artistic rendition of the idea of Salome.”
 The San Francisco Chronicle called it “the sensation of the week – the art sensation.
 This is Nazimova’s triumph — as a work of high art it was far ahead of its time.”